MoodMinds/traverse-streams/README.md

 This component serves as a Source of items that can be traversed either sequentially or in parallel.
 It returns a boolean completion flag, indicating whether the Source was traversed entirely.
-The traversal is facilitated by utilizing segment `Traverser`s, which are processed within the specified traverse function.
+The traversal is facilitated by utilizing segment `TraverseSupport.Traverser`s, which are processed within the specified traverse function.
 Three main traversal methods are provided:

 * **`sequence`**: Explicitly traverses the Source sequentially with the specified segment traverse function.
 * **`traverse`**: Traverses the Source with the specified segment traverse function either sequentially or in parallel,